Community Health & Wellness

 • Housing & Quality Standards, Affordable Housing Development & Financing: Offers funding and incentives to build and maintain affordable housing to developers and owners.

-The Washington State Department of Children, Youth & Families Helpline
+Region 5 Helpline for the Washington State Department of Children, Youth & Families

 This state program serves Region 5 for Kitsap and Pierce counties by providing a helpline for at-risk youth by calling 888-713-6115 to: